-A specially designed Excel spreadsheet and EES calculation file are used to calculate the performance from the measured parameters.
-As data are copied between several files, thorough reviews are performed as described in appendix 5.
+A specially designed Excel spreadsheet and EES calculation file were used to calculate the performance from the measured parameters.
+As data were copied between several files, thorough reviews were performed as described in appendix 5.

 5. Data management

 5.1.
 Data storage, transfer and control